BlueJeans98/Made_A_Little_CookGAN/README.md

 #### Team 8 (Yeon Su Park, Jinsuk Kim, Yoojin Hong, Honggi Lee)
 The existing image generation models cannot synthesize photo-realistic meal images which contextualize the amount of each ingredient used in a recipe.<br/>
 We tackled the challenge of including contextual information when generating realistic meal images by automatically adjusting the amount of ingredients in the image generation process through latent space interpolation.
+For more details, please refer to [Made A Little CookGAN: Generating Contextualized Meal Images](https://github.com/BlueJeans98/Made_A_Little_CookGAN/files/10270871/Team_8_poster_file.pdf)

 ## Environmental Setting
 - **requirements.txt:** environment of Python 3.8 & required packages